Palo Duro Canyon

 Telephone: (806) 488 2227

-Opening times: October to March: Sunday-Thursday 8am to 6pm, Friday to Saturday 8am to 8pm; April to May: Sunday to Thursday 8am to 8pm, Friday to Saturday 8am to 10pm; June to August: Daily 8am to 10pm; September: Sunday to Thursday 8am to 8pm, Friday to Saturday 8am to 10pm
+Opening times: November to March: Sunday to Thursday 8am-6pm, Friday to Saturday 8am-8pm.
+April to May: Sunday to Thursday 8am-8pm, Friday to Saturday 8am-10pm.
+June to August: Daily 8am-10pm.
+September to October: Sunday to Thursday 8am-8pm, Friday to Saturday 8am-10pm.

-Admission: $5 (adults); children under 13 are free; group adult rates ($2) are available, with prior arrangement
+Admission: $5 adults; children under 13 are free; other concessions are available.